top of page

 The limitations of the Mohs Hardness Scale

-While the Mohs hardness scale is a valuable tool, it is not without limitations.
-As mentioned earlier, the scale is not linear or proportional, meaning that the difference in hardness between each step is not consistent.
-The gap between the softest and hardest minerals is not evenly distributed, with the upper end of the scale being particularly skewed.
+While the Mohs hardness scale is a useful tool, it has some limits.
+As mentioned earlier, the scale is not linear or proportional, which means the difference in hardness between each step is not the same.
+The gap between the softest and hardest minerals is not evenly spread, especially at the top of the scale.
+Additionally, the scale does not consider toughness, which measures how well a mineral resists breaking or chipping.
+A gemstone can be hard and scratch-resistant but still be fragile and likely to break.

 Mohs Hardness Scale vs other methods of gemstone hardness testing